ElyesBerriri/employee-management-app/README.md

 ## Setup

-Before running the application, you need to creat a PostgreSQL database.
+Inorder to setup the application, you need to follow these steps:
+1. Creat a PostgreSQL database.
 You can use any PostgreSQL server of your choice, such as a local installation or a cloud service.
+2. Clone this repository to your local machine.
-Then create a file named `application.properties` in the folder `resources` ( path: /backend/src/main/resources ) and write inside it these lines :
+3. Create a file named `application.properties` in the folder `resources` ( path: /backend/src/main/resources ) and write inside it these lines:
 `spring.datasource.url=jdbc:postgresql://localhost:your_db_port__default_5432/your_db_name`
 `spring.datasource.username=your_db_username_default__postgres`
 `spring.datasource.password=your_db_password`